ReactTraining/react-workshop/README.md

 We have new workshop material for 2021 🎉.
 Be sure to checkout https://reacttraining.com/workshops.
 We offer:

-- Regular Public Workshops
+- Monthly Public Workshops (Paid and Free)
-- Private tailored Corporate Workshops
+- Private/tailored Corporate Workshops

 This repo contains the latest course material for [React Training](https://reacttraining.com/).